tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 Data for this activity was retrieved from [catalog.data.gov](https://catalog.data.gov/dataset/500-cities-local-data-for-better-health-fc759).

 Remember to create your `.env` file to set you Mapbox API key.
-You can use the `sample.env` file as template.
+You can use the `sample.env` file as a template.

 **Files:**

 * [plotly_maps.ipynb](Activities/07-Ins_Mapbox_Demo/Unsolved/plotly_maps.ipynb)

-Navigate to the 6.2 slides, and highlight the following:
+Go to the slideshow, navigate to the [section name here] and highlight the following:

 * Mapbox API is an open-source API that gives developers a range of mapping visualizations and functions that enable the creation of interactive map plots.